SU-HSDO/suhumsci/lando/README.md

 ## Configuration for local SimpleSAML authentication

-To configure the SimpleSAML module so you stop seeing the configuration errors in Drupal from that module and also to allow you to login from the /user login page with your Stanford account.
+To configure the SimpleSAML module so that you stop seeing the configuration errors in Drupal from that module and also to allow you to login from the /user login page with your Stanford account.
 (These commands should be run from the root directory.)

 1. Run `lando blt sws:keys`
 2. Run `lando blt sbsc`
-3. Go to the the `/simplesamlphp/config` folder and edit the `local.config.php` file.
+3. Go to the `/simplesamlphp/config` folder and edit the `local.config.php` file.
 4. Make sure lines 10,11,12 match the information from your `lando.yml` file for the site you are working on.
     * Example: If you are working on `sparkbox_sandbox` you will want to add `sparkbox_sandbox` in for the host and the dbname on line 10 and update the username and password below to drupal.
 5. After you’ve gotten that file up to date, you need to `run lando blt sbsc` once more and then clear your site cache with `lando drush @[site_name] cr` and the error should be gone upon reloading.

 **Notes:**

-* There is still some slight bugs to work out with SimplsSAML’s login but it will work for login, but after login may throw errors on the login page, this can be resolved by clearing the browser cookies for that site.
+* There are still some slight bugs to work out with SimpleSAML.
+It will work for log in, but after logging in may throw errors on the login page.
+This can be resolved by clearing the browser cookies for that site.

-* The command for `lando drush @SITENAME.local uli` should still function with or without SimpleSAML configured to login to the local site, if this is redirecting or not functioning correctly you should ensure the module is enabled or resync your configuration on your local site.
+* The command for `lando drush @SITENAME.local uli` should still function with or without SimpleSAML configured to log in to the local site, if this is redirecting or not functioning correctly you should ensure the module is enabled or resync the configuration on your local site.

 ## Other useful links